aalapshah12297/cc_rrt/README.md

 1. `roslaunch cc_rrt initialization.launch`
 2. `roslaunch cc_rrt mapping.launch` (Now drive the robot using the arrow keys, map the region and bring the robot to a suitable start position.)
 3. `roslaunch cc_rrt planning.launch`
+4. Terminate `mapping.launch` before the robot begins to move.
+This leads to growing uncertainty in the robot's state, which demonstrates one of the key use-cases of this algorithm.

 ### For testing on bagfiles: